 Recent testing (completed within the past two years) and other documentation must be uploaded through the Admissions Portal.

 - Academic achievement including language, reading, and math skills

 - Comprehensive, professional interpretation of test scores and any relevant diagnosis

-The Admissions Committee will review your application and all documentation materials provided.
+The Admissions Committee will evaluate the student’s application and documentation materials provided.
 If placement is a possibility, parents will be notified of the status of the application.

 If placement is a possibility, the Admissions Office will contact parents to schedule a time for your child to come to school for a ‘screening.’
 During the screening, the teachers will work with your child in various subjects such as math, reading, spelling, and writing.
 This may take from 30 minutes to 2 hours, depending upon the age of the child.
 We try to make this as relaxed as possible for each student.
 There is no pass or fail, just an informal evaluation to determine some strengths and weaknesses of each student.
 The children also receive a tour of the school and meet some of the teachers and students.

-After screening, the Admissions Office will contact parents to schedule a parent appointment.
+After the student’s informal screening, the Briarwood Admissions Office will contact the parents to schedule a parent appointment.
 Based on staff assessment and current enrollment, your child may be offered the opportunity to enroll.

 Director of Admissions

 Phone: (281) 493-1070

 Fax: (281) 493-1343